V838 Monocerotis: Outburst

 On January 6, 2002, an unknown star was seen to brighten in the constellation Monoceros, the Unicorn.
 Being a new variable star, it was designated V838 Monocerotis, the 838th variable star of Monoceros.
 The initial light curve resembled that of a nova, an eruption that occurs when enough hydrogen gas accumulates on the surface of a white dwarf from its close binary companion.
 Therefore, the object was also designated Nova Monocerotis 2002.
 V838 Monocerotis reached a maximum visual magnitude of 6.75 on February 6, 2002, after which it started to dim rapidly, as expected.
-However, in early March, the star started to brighten again, especially in infrared wavelengths.
+However, in early March, the star started to brighten again, particularly in infrared wavelengths.
 Yet another brightening in infrared occurred in early April.
 In 2003, the star returned to near its original brightness before the eruption (magnitude 15.6), but as a red supergiant rather than a blue main-sequence star.
 The light curve produced by the eruption was unlike anything previously seen.